AvolitesLtd/TitanManual/docs/titan-commands.md

 Merge cue 90.1 of the connected cue list with the programmer.
 If this cue doesn't exist it will be created.

 **\<Record\> \<Cue\> 1 \<Through\> 10 \<And\> 20**\
-Record/merge programmer contents into cues 1 to 10 and 20 (select  copy/merge/replace from softkeys or doublepress \<Enter\> to merge.
+Record/merge programmer contents into cues 1 to 10 and 20 (select  copy/merge/replace from softkeys or double press \<Enter\> to merge.

 **\<Record\> \<Position\> \<Cue\> \<Cue\>**\
 Merge only position from the programmer with the live cue.